 We’ll walk through what narrations are and how you can help your kids start writing them.
 We’ll share some free printable narration pages that you can use to write about anything you’re learning.

-Start each Writer’s Workshop lesson off with a 5-10 minute mini lesson, with all of your kids.
-The sidebars of each Writer’s Workshop unit are lined with mini lesson ideas to choose between.
-For this lesson you could learn . . .
+Start each Writer’s Workshop lesson off with a 5-10 minute mini-lesson with all of your kids.
+The sidebars of each Writer’s Workshop unit are lined with mini-lesson ideas to choose from.

 I learned about mummies, pyramids, the Nile River, pharoahs, and scarab seals.